 Who are the best Defenders to sign in FIFA 23 Career Mode?

-It's hard to imagine that 80 sprint speed, strength and stamina, along with around 75-ish defending and passing only equals 72 overall, but who's complaining when that means he can be bought for cheap.
+It's hard to imagine that 80 sprint speed, strength and stamina, along with around 75-ish defending and passing only equals 75 overall, but who's complaining when that means he can be bought for cheap relatively cheap by a wide range of teams.

 - Fikayo Tomori - AC Milan - 24 - £55m Value/ £70,000 Wage - 84 OVR/ 90 POT